 Duke University School of Medicine

-Dr. Judd Moul is a retired colonel and a noted researcher and clinician in prostate cancer and is a urologic oncologist.
+Judd W. Moul, MD, is a retired colonel and a noted researcher and clinician in prostate cancer and is a urologic oncologist.
 He served as the division chief of Duke Division of Urology from 2004 to 2011 and was named the James H. Semans MD Professor of surgery in 2009 becoming Duke's first named endowed chair for urology.
-Dr. Judd Moul has served as the Editor for Prostate Cancer and Prostatic Disease, a Nature Medicine journal, for more than a decade and is a popular speaker and lecturer having been visiting professor and keynote speaker throughout the US and the World.
+Moul has served as the Editor for Prostate Cancer and Prostatic Disease, a Nature Medicine journal, for more than a decade and is a popular speaker and lecturer having been visiting professor and keynote speaker throughout the US and the World.

 Eric J. Sherman, MD